52ForPeerReview/52ForPeerReview.github.io/_posts/2020-06-15-getting-started.md

 ```

-Fork the [GitHub Pages Template][repository__template] to a repository with your Account name to this Organization.
+Use the [GitHub Pages Template][repository__template] to generate a new repository named after your Account name within this Organization, eg. _`52ForPeerReview/S0AndS0`_

 Then clone your fork, the URL syntax is _`git@github.com:52ForPeerReview/<account>.git`_ eg...